mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

    * - serverPort
      - Int
      - The port for the server the command is being run on.
-Optional; only present if a port was specified.
+Optional; not present for Unix domain sockets.
+When the user does not specify a port and the default (27017) is used, the driver SHOULD include it here.

    * - serverConnectionId
      - Int